Business Analysis Techniques – For New BAs

 Document reviews are always a great technique for business analysts.
 Though process walkthroughs and observations are great, you may not always have the opportunity to do this.
 This could be because it is difficult to gain access to the resources that can help you in that way so this is where documentation is very useful.
 Or sometimes just for your own understanding you may find it better to review the documents first even when you do have the opportunity to do process reviews and observations.

 Say for example your project is to customize the company’s sales report from their current CRM system, you might first want to read the documentation on the values that the current report pulls from , look at sample reports that were pulled and read the documentation on how the reports are generated in the system.
-This also helps you to learn the jargon and the terms that you might heard menetioned from SMEs.
+This also helps you to learn the jargon and the terms that you might have heard mentioned from the SMEs.

 Interviews

 Interviews are a must-have technique for all business analysts.
 The trick with interviews is to listen a lot.
 Knowing when to get clarification and what questions to ask is key.
 This is a skill that only gets better the more practiced.
-Inteviews over the phones are fine but if you are in the same location then try to meet face to face.
+Interviews over the phones are fine but if you are in the same location then try to meet face to face.
 An interview does not have to seem like an interview, you do not have to make it all formal and stiff-necked.
 You can do an interview of course in a meeting or board room but also in the lunch room, by the office lobby, by the cooler…it doesn’t matter!
 What matters is using the right technique to get the information.
 The interview could be a series of long thought-provoking questions in which case you want your interviewee to be seated and comfortable, or it could be just a few short answer questions that you can anywhere even in a hallway.
-It takes some skill to knowing when to use what interview skill, how – and with whom, but this is something you will refine over time.
+It takes some skill to know when to use which interview skill, how to do it – and with whom, but this is something you will refine over time.
+Don’t worry.

 Brainstorming